Tibet under Yuan rule: Bureau of Buddhist and Tibetan Affairs

-In 1291, a branch bureau office was established in Hangzhou and existed until 1334.
-It was revived in 1334.
-Sometimes these bureau offices were created in order to deal with emergencies such as in 1357 when a bureau branch was established to counteract Tibetan brigands.
-A joint punitive expedition was organized by both the Bureau of Buddhist and Tibetan Affairs and the Bureau of Military Affairs in 1311.
-In the same year an imperial decree clarified that the bureau had the authority to oversee military affairs in Tibet as well as the management of postal stations.
+One of the department's purposes was to select a dpon-chen ('great administrator', a civilian administrator who governed Tibet when Sakya Lama was away), usually appointed by the lama and confirmed by the Yuan emperor in Beijing.
 The lamas like the Imperial Preceptors were given Chinese noble titles and the regents of the Sakya monastery ruled by imperial command through seals given to them by the Mongol emperors.
 Tibet was ruled by lamas sanctioned by the imperial court through the bureau.
 However these positions were hereditary and the granting of Chinese noble titles was only a formality.
 The Yuan emperor did little or nothing to interfere with their rule.
 The bureau was staffed by only Tibetans and Mongols.

+Tibetan Buddhism was not only practiced within the capital Beijing but throughout the country.
+Apart from Tibetan affairs, the Bureau of Buddhist and Tibetan Affairs managed the entire Buddhist clergy throughout the realm (whether they were Han, Tibetan or Korean etc.), and supervised all temples, monasteries, and other Buddhist properties in the empire, at least in name.
+According to scholar Evelyn Rawski, it supervised 360 Buddhist monasteries.
+To emphasize its importance for Hangzhou, capital of the former Southern Song dynasty and the largest city in the Yuan realm, a branch (行, Xing, "acting") Xuanzheng Yuan was established in that city in 1291.
+In public and official meetings, Tibetan Buddhism was practiced alongside Han Buddhism.

+Sometimes these bureau offices were created in order to deal with emergencies such as in 1357 when a bureau branch was established to counteract Tibetan brigands.
+A joint punitive expedition was organized by both the Bureau of Buddhist and Tibetan Affairs and the Bureau of Military Affairs in 1311.
+In the same year an imperial decree clarified that the bureau had the authority to oversee military affairs in Tibet as well as the management of postal stations.

 There was another Buddhist Affairs Commission that existed by 1280 when a supervisor was installed to report on Buddhist monks and Tibetan affairs.
 This commission's role was limited to the supervision of Buddhist rituals.
 Its personnel was cut in 1294 and the commission was abolished in 1329 with its responsibilities were taken over by the bureau.

-The will of the Emperor, through the dpon-chen, held the de facto upper hand.
-According to American historian Morris Rossabi, Kublai Khan truly began to impose Mongol sovereignty over Tibet in 1268.
+The Lifan Yuan (also known as the Board for the Administration of Outlying Regions and Office of Mongolian and Tibetan Affairs etc.) was roughly a Qing dynasty equivalent of the Xuanzheng Yuan, instituted by the Qing Empire for administering affairs in Tibet and other border regions.